cloudtogo/cloudtogo.github.io/index.md

 # Containerized Kubelet

-This project aims to build multi-arch kubelet images and help get rid of dependencies to the local filesystem, especially for custom or embedded Linux distros.
+Multi-arch kubelet images for custom or embedded Linux distros and help get rid of dependencies to the node filesystem.